PrathameshSurve/Customer-Relationship-Management/README.md

 - Java Development Kit (JDK)
 - Node.js and npm
 - Angular CLI
-- MongoDB (or any other preferred database)
+- MySQL (or any other preferred database)

 ## Getting Started